Best fitness trackers in 2023: Top activity bands from Fitbit, Garmin and more

 No on-board GPS

-The Fitbit Inspire 3 is the best cheap fitness tracker because it nails the basics: heart rate-monitoring, accurate workout-tracking and logging sleep stages.
-The fact that it doesn't have built-in GPS is slightly disappointing — you can connect it to your phone's GPS — but the Inspire 3 makes up for it with other features, such as Fitbit's inspiring (get it?) community of people trying to get and stay in shape.
-You can participate in challenges to out-pace friends, colleagues or even strangers.
+The Fitbit Inspire 3 is the best value fitness tracker because it nails the basics: heart rate monitoring, accurate workout tracking and logging sleep stages.
+The fact that it doesn't have a built-in GPS is slightly disappointing but you can connect it to your phone's GPS for location data when necessary.

-For $100, you'll get Fitbit's Active Zone Minutes metric, 10 days of battery life, touch controls, and, in the biggest update from the Fitbit Inspire 2, a bright, beautiful AMOLED screen.
-The Fitbit unit itself is only available in black, but is sold with three different band colors — black, lilac, and morning glow.
-The wristband comes in two sizes: small, and large.
+For $100, you'll get Fitbit's Active Zone Minutes metric, ten days of battery life, touch controls, and, in the biggest update from the Fitbit Inspire 2, a bright, beautiful AMOLED screen.
+The Fitbit unit is only available in black but is sold with three different band colors — black, lilac and morning glow.
+The wristband comes in two sizes: small and large.

 During testing, we loved how lightweight and comfortable this little tracker was to wear for 24/7 health tracking.
-We also appreciated how much more premium the tracker felt with a color screen.
+We also appreciated how much more premium the tracker feels with a color screen.
 It won't be for everyone, but if you're looking for an affordable fitness tracker, you can't go wrong with the Inspire 3.
+Of course, like the Charge 6, some data points require Fitbit Premium

 Read our full Fitbit Inspire 3 review here.